Exploring Wastefulness: Islamic Mubazzir and Japanese Mottainai

 Mottainai (もったいない)

 In Japanese culture, mottainai literally means “what a waste” or “it’s a shame to waste.”
-It expresses regret when something valuable—food, material, time, or effort—is not used properly.
-The concept is influenced by Buddhist and Shinto beliefs, which emphasize respect for nature and the spiritual essence (kami) in all things.
+It expresses regret when something valuable — food, material, time, or effort — is not used properly.
+The concept is influenced by Buddhist and Shinto beliefs which emphasize respect for nature.

 2. Moral and Spiritual Foundations